Episode 162: Cerney Wick

 In 2017, the femur of a mammoth was discovered by Sally and Neville Hollingworth in a commercial gravel quarry close to the village of Cerney Wick, on the Gloucestershire/Wiltshire border in England.
 Subsequent exploration of this site yielded further remains of Pleistocene megafauna including horses, bison, hyena and elk, as well as Neanderthal hand tools.

 In the following years, the excavations at Cerney Wick expanded in scope into what is now the largest palaeontological dig in the UK.
-The potential for public interest in the site and its finds was quickly realised and the documentary ‘Attenborough and the Mammoth Graveyard’ was produced by Windfall Films for the BBC in 2021 (see top of page).
-Now, the continuing recovery of fossil content, and a better understanding of the environment in which the remains were preserved, are helping to paint a progressively more detailed picture of this exciting locality.
+The potential for public interest in the site and its finds was quickly realised and the documentary ‘Attenborough and the Mammoth Graveyard‘ was produced by Windfall Films for the BBC in 2021.
+Now, as additional fossils are recovered and a deeper understanding of their depositional environment is gained, we are able to paint a progressively more detailed picture of this exciting locality.

-In this episode we’re joined by both Sally and Nev as we discuss their mammoth discovery and examine the complex geology of the site with its interplay of Jurassic and Pleistocene sediments.
-Finally, we reflect upon the dig’s relationship with the quarry’s commercial owners and the numerous volunteers required for the work.
+We were joined by both Sally and Nev as they discuss their mammoth discovery and introduce us to Cerney Wick.
+We examine the complex geology of the site, with its interplay of Jurassic and Pleistocene sediments, and look ahead to the 2024 field season.
+Finally, we reflect upon how the dig relies upon cooperation from the quarry’s commercial owners and the numerous volunteers required for the work.

 Cerney Wick is the name of a commercial gravel quarry operated by Hills Quarry Products and located in Gloucestershire, England.
 It is situated within the Cotswolds Water Park, a series of lakes formed as a result of similar quarrying activity throughout the 20th Century.